 Thanks to the donation from Jim and Jerry McWilliams and painstaking restoration work provided by the Cheyenne Antique Tractor Club, the Gardens now has a 1928 Farmall “Regular Series” Tractor as part of the 1900’s Rotary Century Plaza landscape.

 Farmers initially felt there were advantages to “horse power”over “horsepower” in that horses provided not only work and companionship for the farmer in the field, but also fertilizer, leather, and even uses for bones and hoofs.
 With horses, there were no “new models” to buy and no new technology to learn.

-This McCormick-Deering Farmall “Regular Series” tractor, introduced in 1924, was one of the first tractors made to do a variety of chores.
-Before the introduction of the “Regular”, each tractor was used for a specific purpose requiring farmers to own a collection of tractors to complete the work.
-This model would do it all, hence the name, Farm-all.
+This McCormick-Deering Farmall “Regular Series” tractor, introduced in 1924, was one of the first tractors made to do a variety of chores thanks to the invention of the “Power take-off.”
+This model would could do what it used to take a fleet of tractors to do.
+Because it could do it all, it was given the name “Farm-all.”